ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-22-full-text-search-how-it-works.md

 \*\*\*\*\*\*\*\***sola**\*\*\*\*\*\*\***o**\*\*\*\*\*\*
 **cola**cocacol**a**

 Possibility to jump over the text and not to check each symbol makes this algorithm so efficient.
-However, it’s considered to be difficult to implement.
+However, it's considered to be difficult to implement.
 Two heuristics give the algorithm a choice.
 It chooses the shift that gives the bigger shift.
-It’s good to use when preprocessing of the text is impossible.
+It's good to use when preprocessing of the text is impossible.

 One of the examples of extinction is **Boyer-Moore-Horspool algorithm**.
-It’s a simplified version of Boyer-Moore algorithm, that uses only one heuristic: the bad character rule.
+It's a simplified version of Boyer-Moore algorithm, that uses only one heuristic: the bad character rule.
 And also it has a new feature.
 The text and the pattern can be compared in any order, even left to right.
 All this makes Boyer-Moore-Horspool algorithm faster than its predecessor.

 **Approximate matching algorithm** or fuzzy string searching runs a search that finds a close match, rather than exact.
 To realize the search the algorithm finds an approximate substring with lower edit distance: a number of primitive operations needed to transform one string to another.
 Primitive actions are the following: